-Based on the classification presented in this policy document, the SR6 safety module can be used as a data sink (sink) for interface types C and D and activated using information sources (sources) of the same interface types.
-Sinks and sources of interface types C and D are divided into classes according to the time behavior of the test pulses, where a higher class indicates shorter test pulses.
-When combining sinks and sources, it is important to ensure that a selected source at least belongs to the same class as the selected sink.
+Based on the classification presented in this policy document, the ST6 safety module can be used as a data sink (sink) for interface types C and D and activated using information sources (sources) of the same interface types.

+Data sinks and sources of interface types C and D are divided into classes according to the time behavior of the test pulses, where a higher class indicates shorter test pulses.
+When combining data sinks and sources, it is important to ensure that a selected source at least belongs to the same class as the selected data sink.